jmarckel/get-er-done/README.md

 The **GetErDone API** provides REST access to the To-Do lists owned by the the users of various applications.

 A primary goal of the API is to make sure that To-Do list tasks are only accessed by the users that own them.
-This goal can be met using concepts of Authenication - the user has provided valid credentials, and Authorization - the user is provisioned for a valid set of activities.
+This goal can be met using concepts of Authentication - the user has provided valid credentials, and Authorization - the user is provisioned for a valid set of activities.
 To meet this end, the API uses services provided by Auth0.

 Following OAuth2 and OIDC, in terms of Authentication and Authorization, we can think of these users as “resource owners”, the To-Do lists themselves as the “resources”, and the API server as the “resource server”.